-When you have a long-term history with your pediatrician/provider, it allows them the opportunity to follow your child’s progress and development over time.
-This helps detect emerging problems, as well as stay informed on any new details of the patient’s history―like past illnesses or injuries and immunization records.
+When you have a long-term history with your pediatric provider, it allows them the opportunity to follow your child's progress and development over time.
+This helps detect emerging problems, as well as stay informed on any new details of the patient's history―like past illnesses or injuries and immunization records.

 A school entry form will generally include a check box asking whether all vaccinations are up-to-date, requiring you to remember whether or not they are.
-Your pediatrician will have accurate records to assist you in filling out these forms.
-You can find all needed school forms on the Kids First Pediatrics site here.
+Your Kids First Provider will have accurate records to assist you in filling out these forms.

 Get your child a thorough exam.

-Back-to-school check-ups, as they are commonly called, are often the only visit kids and teenagers have with their pediatrician every year.
+Back-to-school check-ups, as they are commonly called, are often the only visit kids and teenagers have with their pediatrics provider every year.
 The annual physical gives the provider a chance to give the child a thorough physical exam that also addresses any emotional, developmental, or social concerns.

-In addition to monitoring heart and blood pressure and testing for diabetes, pediatricians use this annual visit to discuss diet, exercise options, provide pediatric vision screenings, and testing for cholesterol and anemia.
+In addition to monitoring heart and blood pressure and testing for diabetes, providers use this annual visit to discuss diet, exercise options, provide pediatric vision screenings, and testing for cholesterol and anemia.